cyclops-experiments/.github/profile/README.md

-## Experiments in immutablity, atomcity, virtual machines, containers and Linux.
+## Experiments in immutablity, atomcity, virtual machines, containers in Linux.